A solvable algebra for massless fermions

 $L+iL$ is still a real vector space.
 In defining the multiplication of an element $x+iy\in L_C$ with a complex number $\alpha=a+ib\in\C$ by $(a+ib)(x+iy):=(ax-by)+i(bx+ay)$, and the commutator of two elements $x+iy$ and $x'+iy'$ by

 $L+iL$ constitutes a {\em complex form\/}, denoted by $L_\C:=\C\otimes_\R L$.
 This complex form again is a complex Lie algebra which is called the {\em complexification\/} of $L$.
-Applied to the actual case, the complexification turns the real algebra $\so(1,3)$ into the complex algebra $\so(4,\C)$.
+Applied to the actual case, the complexification turns the real algebra $\sO(1,3)$ into the complex algebra $\sO(4,\C)$.

 However, it is obvious that the algebra given by the commutator relations~(\ref{comBiE}) is real, not complex.
-The final algebra, therefore, is a {\em real form\/} of this complex algebra, defined as follows: a subalgebra $K$ of the dublicated algebra $L+iL$ is called {\em real form\/} if the complexification of this subalgebra is the same as the original algebra, $K_\C=L$.
-As the dublication is not unique,\footnote{For instance, a part of the basis elements can be dublicated with $i$, another part with $-i$.} there are also different real forms to a given complex algebra.
+The final algebra, therefore, is a {\em real form\/} of this complex algebra, defined as follows: a subalgebra $K$ of the duplicated algebra $L+iL$ is called {\em real form\/} if the complexification of this subalgebra is the same as the original algebra, $K_\C=L$.
+As the duplication is not unique,\footnote{For instance, a part of the basis elements can be duplicated with $i$, another part with $-i$.} there are also different real forms to a given complex algebra.